 MEng students take the Core Industry Preparatory Courses and an Internship, two specialization courses at the graduate level, and can select core curriculum courses from at least three of the following four cores:

 In addition to a Masters degree, students can pursue various graduate certificate programs focused on nanoscience, tissue engineering, and photonics.
-The department also hosts a graduate admitting program for a Certificate in Biologically Inspired Materials and Material Systems.

 Although research is not a required part of the MEng curriculum, departmental research influences the intellectual conversation in the classroom.
 Materials Science and Engineering faculty members are leading experts in the emerging field of soft, wet materials and research efforts, as well as computational materials science.
 Active topics in research and education in materials science include: